trueinteractions/tint2/README.md

 You can even create custom components and views that are cross-platform compatible in javascript.

 <h2>Status</h2>
 This is intended as a preview release for Tint 2, currently only supported on OSX.
-Preview releases for Windows, iOS, and Android are in tests at the moment.
+Preview releases for Windows, Linux (QT), iOS, and Android are in tests at the moment.

 <h2>Building</h2>